charmbracelet/huh/README.md

 `huh?` has first-class support and can be easily integrated into Bubble Tea applications.
-It’s very useful in portions of your Bubble Tea application that need form-like input, and for times when you need more flexibility than `huh?` can offer.
+It’s very useful in portions of your Bubble Tea application that need form-like input, and for times when you need more flexibility than `huh?` alone can offer.

 <img alt="Bubble Tea embedded form example" width="800" src="https://vhs.charm.sh/vhs-3wGaB7EUKWmojeaHpARMUv.gif">